29 Aug 2019

-Digital printing – This method is common for small orders but some providers have the capacity to do this for large orders at higher prices.
+Digital printing is common for small orders but some providers have the capacity to do this for large orders at higher prices.

 This method is printed onto a paper sheet, processed, cut, and attached to the box using adhesive.

 It has its benefits, but make sure you’re using a quality provider if you go this route.
 Low-quality label printing can go badly.

 If you’re running a subscription service, make sure you’re paying attention to your bottom line: Is your packaging efficient for shipping costs?

-The first thing to do is to create shipping requirements for your boxes
+The first thing to do is to create shipping requirements for your boxes.

 Choose a box size, give it realistic weight limits and keep them consistent.
 This will help you know, or at least ballpark shipping costs.

 Always ship from a central location.
 Calculate a cost-per-subscription budget and stick to it across all orders.

-Think about USPS cubic pricing
+How does USPS cubic pricing work?

 It bases price on the volume of a box, not the weight.
 This is huge for subscription services that want to standardize shipping costs to scale their business.

 Unless your box is under one pound, shipping this way is probably more efficient from a pricing perspective.
-This article can provide more clarity.
+This article from Stamps.com can provide more clarity.

 It’s important to note that these pricing methods require a high volume of packages, so if you’re a smaller operation, pay attention to this next section.